 Overview of Surgery Options

 We have several levels of care to choose from.
-To make things understandable, we have ranged these options in order from Bronze to Diamond:
+To make things understandable, we have ranged these options in order from good, better, and best:

 Plan Level: Silver